puppetlabs/puppetdb/doc/query.md

 # The PuppetDB query API

-The PuppetDB query API comes in two main flavors: facts and resources.
-These correspond naturally to the `/v2/facts` and `/v2/resources` routes.
+The PuppetDB query API comes in three main flavors: nodes, facts and resources.
+These correspond naturally to the `/v2/nodes`, `/v2/facts` and `/v2/resources`
+routes.
 This documentation only covers the v2 query API (the v1 API is deprecated), so we'll omit that portion of the URL from now on.

 # How to query